-If you want to become a part of an affiliate program you need lots of traffic.
-If you have a busy site or a large newsletter you can start earning money right away!
+If you want to become a part of an affiliate program, you need lots of traffic.
+You can start earning money immediately with a busy site or a large newsletter!

-But if you are a new site, a low traffic site, or are starting from scratch, you have a long road ahead of you – so be aware of that.
-If you are starting from scratch you may be better off developing your own product or service and selling it.
-Remember, when you sell your own product, you keep all the profit… when you sell someone else’s product, you only keep a portion of the profits.
+But if you are a new site, a low-traffic site, or are starting from scratch, you have a long road ahead of you – so be aware of that.
+If you are starting from scratch, you may be better off developing your product or service and selling it.
+Remember, when you sell your product, you keep all the profit… when you sell someone else’s product, you only keep a portion of the profits.

-That is not to say that if you are starting off, you should not join an affiliate program… just realize it may take a while to generate some income as you have to promote it and build traffic just like you would if you had a website with your own product or service.
+That is not to say that if you are starting, you should not join an affiliate program… realize it may take a while to generate some income as you have to promote it and build traffic just like you would if you had a website with your product or service.

-The company takes care of all that for you – you just refer people to them, then they take care of all the rest and cut you a check every month.
-Pretty great isn’t it?
-You’re right, it is!
+The company takes care of all that for you – you refer people to them, then they take care of all the rest and cut you a check every month.
+Pretty great.
+You’re right; it is!
 But be careful, as we will discuss throughout this article, getting involved with the “right” affiliate program is your key to making money.

 Let’s move on, as we will talk more about that later.